batsh-dev-team/Batsh/README.md

 3. Install Batsh: `opam install batsh`

 ### Build from source

+You have to install OCaml (version 4.00.1 or higher) development environment before compiling Batsh from source code, and follow steps below:

 1. Download source code of Batsh from [releases](https://github.com/BYVoid/Batsh/releases) or clone with git.
 2. Uncompress source code tarball.